JakubFranek/Kapytal/docs/faq.md

 If you do not trust me and my software, I encourage you to read the source code or build the installer from the source code yourself.
 If you happen to find any serious security flaw, I will be happy to learn about it.

+---

 ### I run a company.
 Is Kapytal useful for managing my business accounting?

 Definitely not.
 Kapytal is not meant to be used for any tax or accounting purposes, especially those related to businesses.
 Note it is not even able to export any tax related documents.
 That does not mean Kapytal would be completely useless for you, as it is still a good tool for managing personal or family finances.

+---

 ### Why did you choose Python?

 Although I do have some experience with C, C++ and C#, I am not a professional software developer.
 I chose to learn Python as it is a high-level language which I can utilize in my day-to-day job as an analog integrated circuit design engineer for various file manipulation or data analysis scripts.
 I also really like the syntax, the availability of knowledge and the abundance of useful packages.

+---

 ### Why did you choose PyQt?

 I wanted to learn a GUI framework which is reliable, well maintained and feature complete.
 Qt seemed to fit the bill.
 I ultimately chose to make Kapytal using QtWidgets, which is the basic desktop-oriented library, instead of the more fancier mobile-oriented QtQuick.
 Although Kapytal will not win any awards for beautiful fluid UX, I think the GUI is intuitive and gets the job done.
 Let me know if you have any suggestions to improve it though!

+---

 ### What is Kapytal's performance like?
 How many Transactions can it handle?

-There are many places in Kapytal's codebase which I optimized as much as I could.
+There are many places in Kapytal's codebase which I optimized as much as I could (caching, using optimal data structures, rigorous line-by-line profiling etc).
 My main [data file](./glossary.md#data-file) is over 5 000 [Transactions](./glossary.md#transaction) long now and the performance is completely fine with file load taking usually less than 2 seconds.

 I also tested Kapytal with files up to 100 thousand Transactions, which I think is the upper limit for most use cases (100 000 Transactions is about 5 Transactions per day for 60 years).
 The file load and save times get longer with so many Transactions (up to 2 minutes), but the tool remains useable.

 If it ever becomes necessary, I can try to optimize the worst performance offenders sometime down the road.

+---

 ### Can I contribute?

 If you want to contribute, let me know, but Kapytal was always intended to be a solo project, so I can't promise anything.
 You can fork the project freely though.
 If you do so, please give credit, link the original repository and indicate any changes you made.
+If they are any good I might port them to the original project :^)

+---